sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_User.md

 # User

-Users consume resources in a Tenant.
-They are invited by the Admin of the
-            Tenant and should already have an account in one of the configured Identity Providers for this Tenant.
-A User is fully provisioned in OSIsoft Cloud Services only after they have accepted the invitation and successfully logged with an Identity Provider.
-OSIsoft Cloud Services does not maintain User credentials, but it delegates authentication to the Identity Provider the User logged in with at first.
-Once logged in the User cannot change the Identity Provider it signed up with.
-A Tenant can only have one User with a given email to an Identity Provider.
-If a User has multiple aliases in the same Identity Provider, they will not be able to create multiple corresponding OSIsoft Cloud Services users.
+Users consume resources in a tenant.
+They are invited by the admin of the tenant and should already have an account in one of the configured identity providers for this tenant.
+A user is fully provisioned in OSIsoft Cloud Services only after they have accepted the invitation and successfully logged with an identity provider.
+OSIsoft Cloud Services does not maintain user credentials, but it delegates authentication to the identity provider the user logged in with at first.
+Once logged in the user cannot change the identity provider it signed up with.
+A tenant can only have one user with a given email to an identity provider.
+If a user has multiple aliases in the same identity provider, they will not be able to create multiple corresponding OSIsoft Cloud Services users.
 Users have roles associated with them.
-These roles determine what a User is authorized to do in the Tenant.
-Roles are assigned to a User upon creation and can be modified by an Admin.
-We allow the change of some User fields and the complete deletion of a User.
+These roles determine what a user is authorized to do in the tenant.
+Roles are assigned to a user upon creation and can be modified by an Admin.
+We allow the change of some User fields and the complete deletion of a user.

 ## Properties